← Back to research

 Key takeaways

-• Sub-second cold starts with instant autoscaling to hundreds of GPUs
+• Python-first "programmable infrastructure" with sub-second cold starts and elastic scaling to hundreds of GPUs

 FAQ